MrJoenin/Robot-Actuator-Planetary-Gear-box-/README.md

 ## 📌 Overview

-This project is a fully custom-designed **70mm planetary gearbox** intended for robotic arm joint actuation.
-The gearbox mounts directly onto a **NEMA 17 stepper motor** and provides a **6:1 gear reduction**, multiplying output torque while maintaining a compact, coaxial form factor.
+This project is a fully custom-designed **2 inches planetary gearbox** intended for robotic arm joint actuation.
+The gearbox mounts directly onto a **NEMA 17 stepper motor** and provides a **7:1 gear reduction**, multiplying output torque while maintaining a compact, coaxial form factor.

 Planetary (epicyclic) gear systems are the preferred architecture for robotic joints due to their high torque-to-weight ratio, balanced load distribution across multiple gear meshes, and clean coaxial input/output alignment.